By Rick Becker 29 March 2018

 The devil used these three areas to tempt Jesus in the wilderness, and in two instances the devil justified his temptation with scripture.
 This is what false teachers do – use scripture, out of context, in order to entice and flatter their followers.

-4. They Eisegete texts
+4. They Eisegete texts.

 You may have been in a bible study when the question is asked: “What does that verse mean to you?”
 The proper question should be “What was the original meaning that the author intended?”
-Exegesis is the result of applying hermeneutical principles to the text in order to establish the true meaning.
-Factors such as the type of literature (historical narrative, wisdom, law, apocalyptic etc), the context, and the difference between the law and the gospel are crucial when interpreting scripture.
+Exegesis is the result of applying hermeneutical principles to the text to establish the true meaning.
+Factors such as the type of literature (historical narrative, wisdom, law, apocalyptic, etc), the context, and the difference between the law and the gospel are crucial when interpreting scripture.
 False teachers employ eisegesis instead of exegesis.
 This means that instead of rightly dividing the word and drawing out the proper meaning, they ignore the historical context and original meaning of the text.
 Instead, they impose their meaning into the text.

-5. They are Eloquent
+5. They are Eloquent.